rdnelson/Libra/doc/keyboard.rst

 6. The ISR must return by calling IRET to ensure the processor returns from the interrupt correctly, and resumes normal program execution.

+    **Note: While interrupts are enabled, the HLT instruction will not terminate execution.
+This allows programs that use interrupts to put the processor to sleep pending an interrupt.
+The only way to terminate execution of programs while interrupts are enabled is to manually stop it.**

 .. index::
 	pair: Keyboard; Issues